 No matter where you’re culinary adventure takes you, embrace the quiet beauty of the Andell Inn.
 Our boutique inn is located just outside of Kiawah Island and features comfortable accommodations, beautiful decor, and friendly staff.
 There isn’t a better option for your next getaway!

-For example, take a look at our King Studio Apartment.
+For example, take a look at our King Studio Suite.
 Stay in style and enjoy a complimentary breakfast, outstanding amenities, and beautiful waterfront views overlooking Andell Lake.
 An unforgettable vacation starts with us at the Andell Inn.